corentindpt/group3-Home_monitoring_system/readme.md

 	</ul>
   <li>etu30673@henallux.be/si/prenom</li>
   <ul>
-		<li>This topic allows you to send the first name of the person you want to add to the database.</li>
+		<li>This topic allows you to send the first name of the person you want to add to the database.
+The first name must be written without an accent</li>
 	</ul>
   <li>etu30673@henallux.be/si/nom</li>
   <ul>